shabreenavincent/OS-EX.10-IMPLEMENTATION-OF-PAGE-REPLACEMENT-ALGORITHMS/README.md

-# EX.10 IMPLEMENTATION OF PAGE REPLACEMENT ALGORITHMS
+# OS-EX.10-IMPLEMENTATION-OF-PAGE-REPLACEMENT-ALGORITHMS

 ## AIM:
 To write a C program to implement Page Replacement technique using FIFO
 ## ALGORITHM:

-1. Start the program.
+1.Start the program.

-2. Get the number of pages and their sequence from the user
+2.Get the number of pages and their sequence from the user

-3. Get the number of available page frames from the user.
+3.Get the number of available page frames from the user.

-4. In FIFO, on the basics of first in first out, replace the pages respectively, then find number of page faults occurred.
+4.In FIFO, on the basics of first in first out, replace the pages respectively, then find number of page faults occurred.

-5. Compare all frames with incoming page6.
-If the incoming page is already available in page frame, set the match flag to indicate ‘no need of page replacement’.
+5.Compare all frames with incoming page.

+6.If the incoming page is already available in page frame, set the match flag to indicate ‘no need of page replacement’.

-7. If the incoming page is not available in all frames, then remove the page which is loaded into the memory long back and give space for new incoming page.
+7.If the incoming page is not available in all frames, then remove the page which is loaded into the memory long back and give space for new incoming page.

-8. Increment the ‘number of Page faults counter
+8.Increment the ‘number of Page faults counter

-9. Print the number of page faults.
+9.Print the number of page faults.

-10. Stop the program.
+10.Stop the program.
 ## PROGRAM:
 ```
 #include<stdio.h>